harrykhlo/rugby_club/README.md

 - Route of Member Page
   The member page is at /member of the site.

-## Member Update Personal Detail Page
+## Member Update Personal Detail Page (is entered from member page)

+This page is brought by a button click on member page.

 - Functions of Member Update Personal Detail Page
   This member update personal detail page is shown after the user click the “Update Personal Detail” button on the member page.
 The following details can be updated.